mgradysaunders/leaf-disk-gen/README.md

 The global options `[OPTIONS]` are as follows.
 - `-s/--seed` to specify the seed for the random number generator.
 By default, this is `0`.
+- `-m/--matid` to specify the material ID number to assign to the leaf primitives.
+By default, this is `100`.
 - `-l/--lai` to specify Leaf Area Index (LAI) with respect to &ldquo;ground&rdquo; in the XY plane.
 LAI is defined as _leaf area per unit of ground area_.
 So, this indirectly controls the number of leaves